HSR Next: HSR Next (from 2025)

 On June 24, 2025, Metrolinx hosted a virtual open house for the Hamilton LRT.
 During the presentation, Nicholas Chaloux, HSR manager of transit strategic planning, unveiled the resulting network of the (Re)envision the HSR initiative, branded as HSR Next.
 The plan intends to shift away from the existing hub-and-spoke network to a point-to-point network, improving efficiency and cutting trip times.
 The myRide on-demand service is also planned to be expanded to parts of Dundas, Ancaster, Glanbrook, Stoney Creek, more areas of Waterdown, and in the southeast portion of Hamilton Mountain from Heritage Greene Shopping Centre to Elfrida Gateway.

 As part of the new point-to-point network, West Harbour GO Station is intended to become a new primary lower city terminal.
 The proposed alignment map shows no routes passing through the current Frank A. Cooke Transit Terminal, and the final report assumes that the terminal will be decommissioned, to be replaced with a transit hub along James Street.
 Travel from the Hamilton LRT to local GO Transit stations, as well as between transit hubs, will require no more than one transfer.
 Due to the scope of the plan, route changes are to be phased in gradually.
 The rapid bus lines retain the B-L-A-S-T-E letters in their naming, but route maps now feature the route numbering instead.

 On September 15, 2025, Hamilton City Council unanimously approved the HSR Next proposal.

+During the city's 2026 budget deliberations, HSR Next service changes were delayed to 2027.
+Some works such as transit hubs and new buses will continue to be rolled out through 2026.